Azure/azure-storage-net/Common/README.md

 The Storage Client Library ships with the Microsoft Azure SDK for .NET and also on NuGet.
 You'll find the latest version and hotfixes on NuGet via the `Azure.Storage.Common` package.

-This version of the Storage Client Library ships with the storage version 2017-07-29.
+This version of the Storage Client Library ships with the storage version 2018-03-28.

 ## Dependencies

 ### Newtonsoft Json

-The desktop and phone libraries depend on Newtonsoft Json, which can be downloaded directly or referenced by your code project through Nuget.
+The libraries depend on Newtonsoft Json, which can be downloaded directly or referenced by your code project through Nuget.

 - [Newtonsoft.Json] (http://www.nuget.org/packages/Newtonsoft.Json)